 You’ll have a consultation with one of our fertility specialists to discuss the procedures involved and to sign the appropriate consent forms.
 We recommend that you discuss the implications with one of our counsellors before freezing your sperm.

-You’ll produce sperm samples at one of our clinics in Cambridge, Colchester and Norwich, in private rooms designed to put you at ease.
+You’ll produce sperm samples at one of our clinics in Cambridge, Colchester, Norwich and Wickford, in private rooms designed to put you at ease.
 These samples will be frozen for your future use.
-You can read the Human Fertilisation and Embryology Authority’s (HFEA) rules on storing sperm here.
+You can read the Human Fertilisation and Embryology Authority’s (HFEA) information for storing sperm here.

 If sperm is frozen and stored for you at the clinic, we’ll contact you each year to ask you to confirm your wishes for the next 12 months.
 If you wish to continue storage, you will need to pay an annual storage fee.